freelawproject/juriscraper/README.rst

 =============================

 To get set up as a developer of Juriscraper, you'll want to install the code from git.
-To do that, install the dependencies and phantomjs as described above.
+To do that, install the dependencies and geckodriver as described above.
 Instead of installing Juriscraper via pip, do the following:

 ::